-While your cleansers are there to remove the bulk of this, some is left behind trapped within your pores.
+While your cleansers are there to remove the bulk of this, some is always left behind trapped within your pores.
 DIY face toners tackle this hidden grime.

-Nevertheless, if you formulate your DIY toners with high-performance ingredients, your homemade toner can become multi-purpose.
+If you formulate your DIY toners with high-performance ingredients, your homemade toner can become multi-purpose.
 If your skin tends to be quite oily, you can choose ingredients to help balance this out.

 But let’s get something straight, the word ‘toner’ is a bit confusing and probably poorly chosen.
 In no way can a toner actually tone your skin or your pours.
 Toners do not change the size or your pours, nor do they train them to be smaller.

 They do, however, make pours look less apparent by removing the stuff that likes to sit in them.
 So when it comes to this product, it’s important to keep your expectations realistic.

 Many think of DIY face toners as an optional step in skincare, but in reality, it is essential.
 No matter how good your cleanser is, you’re never going to be able to rid your skin completely of grim and dirt.

 Make up, for instance, always has a way of clinging to your pores.
 When pores become blocked in this way, your skin just never looks its best.

 Furthermore, if you have problem or acne-prone skin, using a homemade toner is an absolute must.
 While a bit of makeup stuck in your pours may not sound like a big deal, but bacteria is inevitably going to be in there as well.